vatnz-dev/sops/docs/aerodromes/Procedural/nzns.md

 ### Visual Departures

 Tower may issue a visual departure to an aircraft at the pilot's request.
-In this instance, for terrain avoidance, aircraft are often advised to track as required prior to proceeding direct to their initial waypoint.
+In this instance, for terrain avoidance, aircraft are advised to track as required prior to proceeding direct to their initial waypoint.
 Information may also be found on the relevant charts for each departure.

 !!! example "Visual Departure"
     **Nelson Tower**: *"ANZ524L, re-cleared a visual departure, track as required direct `LUSRA` to re-join the SID."*